-D. Each school board shall, in adopting and implementing the policies set forth in subsections B and C, utilize to the fullest extent possible programs offered by the Department of Health relating to training in the administration of opioid antagonists and the procurement of doses of opioid antagonists.
+E. Each school board shall, in adopting and implementing the policies set forth in this section, utilize to the fullest extent possible programs offered by the Department of Health relating to training in the administration of naloxone and the procurement of naloxone for placement in each public elementary and secondary school.